lgodoys/Trellix_Splunk/README.md

 ## Issues

-Please, feel free to create an Issue in [Issues](/../../issues/new)
+Please, feel free to create an Issue in [Issues](/../../issues/new).
+Please, include all information required to this Issue be analyzed and solved.
+In case of issues related with Trellix services, please refer with their Support services.

 ## Contributing